 - Are Online Classes the Future of Learning?

 What is Online Education?

-Online education refers to an internet-based technological instruction, learning, and assessment.
+Online education refers to internet-based technological instruction, learning, and assessment.
 The term describes any approach of education conducted entirely or partially online.
 This type of education comes in different forms like: